Issues

 Education

+Ally with professional and community organizations to enhance the League’s work.
 We will emphasize the importance of local school boards and advocate for a high-quality public education system that is adequately funded, equitable, inclusive, transparent, and accountable.
-We will support full school staffing with qualified teachers, nurses, and support staff as well as student access to both physical, mental, and behavioral health professionals.
-We will support effective school partnerships with parents and the community.
-For example, School Improvement Councils and parent-teacher associations.
+We will support full school staffing with qualified teachers, nurses, and support staff as well as student access to both physical, mental and behavioral heath professionals.
+We will support effective school partnerships with parents and the community. (e.g. School Improvement Councils and Parent Teacher Associations).
 We will support the LWVSC on Education Finance Reform legislation.

 Good Government and Ethics

-We will educate our communities on democracy and the supporting election-systems and institutions.
+We will engage with our communities to defend democracy, support free and fair elections, and inform our citizens of the role our governmental institutions as set forth by the U.S. Constitution.
 We will focus on voting processes and advocate for national voting rights legislation, electing a president by popular vote, and redistricting reform.
-In addition, we will advocate for state-wide ethics reform and methods to counter misinformation.
-Finally, we will work with LWVSC to support and advocate for legislation related to these topics.
+In addition, we will advocate for transparency from our governmental officials, statewide ethics reform, and methods to counter misinformation.

 Healthcare

-To improve the health outcomes of South Carolinians, we will advocate for the assessable, affordable, and equitable distribution of comprehensive health care, which includes dental, behavioral, mental, and public health services.
-We will collaborate with community partners and other League workgroups to inform and advocate for SC residents about proposed and existing legislation that is consistent with positions identified by the LWV at the state and national levels.
-Specifically, our efforts will focus on accessible, affordable, and equitable health care, reproductive health, and lifestyle/social behaviors such as nutrition, personal safety, smoking, and drug use.
+To improve the health outcomes of South Carolinians, we will advocate for the accessible, affordable, and equitable distribution of comprehensive, health care, which includes dental, behavioral, mental, reproductive care, and public health services.
+We will collaborate with community partners and other League workgroups to inform and advocate for SC residents about proposed and existing legislation that is consistent with positions identified by the LWV at the State and National levels.
 We will advocate for legislation that supports closing the insurance coverage gap.

 Environmental Studies

 We will frame our understanding of the environment as an ecosystem that humans share with all living species.
-We will work to improve citizen education, public awareness, and local advocacy on issues such as water quality, climate change, and responsible land use management.
-We will leverage the work of local partners while focusing on our efforts on areas where we see opportunities to create or defend a healthy environment for our greater community for all species.
+We will work to improve citizen education, public awareness, municipal transparency, and local advocacy on issues such as water quality, climate change, and responsible land use management.
+We will leverage and accelerate our work with local environmental organizations focusing on our efforts on areas where we see opportunities to create or defend a healthy and sustainable environment for our greater community and for all species.

 Race and Gender Equity